Dooomino/Flocking_Boids/README.md

 # Flocking Boids

-## Introduction
-This project is mean to illustrate and anmiate the Boids behaviour in OpenGL.
+This project is meant to illustrate and animate the Boids behaviour in OpenGL.

 ## Build
 - Currently only provide the visual studio solution file for build